Vilas3/DE-10_SAMPA/README.md

 - Documentation enhancements
 - Bug fixes

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgments

-This project is supported by the [Name of Supporting Institution] and contributes to ongoing research in particle physics data acquisition systems.
-Special thanks to the developers of the SAMPA chip and the ALICE experiment at CERN for their contributions to this field.
+This project is held by the University of São Paulo, more specifically by LSI-TEC and contributes to ongoing research in particle physics data acquisition systems.